-Valeria has a background in International Sciences and worked for Human Rights Watch (Paris Office) and at the EU Fundamental Rights Agency in Vienna.
+Valeria has a background in International Relations and human rights and worked for Human Rights Watch (Paris Office) and at the EU Fundamental Rights Agency in Vienna.
 She is working specifically on MCE's 116000 project.

-Hélène Décloux Assistant to the General Secretariat helene.decloux@missingchildreneurope.eu
+Hélène DÉCLOUX Assistant to the General Secretariat helene.decloux@missingchildreneurope.eu